scrapjs/require-stub/README.md

-###### How does it work?
+##### How does it work?

 Via synchronous XMLHttpRequest.
 To resolve module paths used `package.json` closest to the current page.
 To stub native packages is used [browser-builtins](https://github.com/alexgorbatchev/node-browser-builtins).
 Required scripts are evaled, so to provide module scopes.

 # Precautions

-* Don’t use in production: dynamic evals proved to be ~3x and more slower than browserified code.
+* Don’t use in production: dynamic evals proved to be ~3x slower than browserified code.
 But it is good for perf testing.

 # Similar efforts